spack/spack-tutorial/tutorial_binary_cache.rst

 Binary Caches Tutorial
 ==================================

-In this section of the tutorial we will be focused on sharing Spack-built binaries with other users.
-Build caches are a way to
+In this section of the tutorial you will learn how to share Spack built binaries across machines and users using build caches.

-What we will showcase is primarily how to set up a binary cache on top of an **OCI container registry** like Docker Hub or Github Packages.
-Spack supports other storage backends, like the filesystem, S3, and Google Cloud Storage, but OCI build caches have a few interesting properties that make them worth exploring further.
+We will explore a few concepts that apply to all types of build caches, but the focus is primarily on **OCI container registries** like Docker Hub or Github Packages as a storage backend for binary caches.
+Spack supports a range of storage backends, like an ordinary filesystem, S3, and Google Cloud Storage, but OCI build caches have a few interesting properties that make them worth exploring more in depth.

-Before we configure a build cache, let's install a somewhat non-trivial package in a new environment:
+Before we configure a build cache, let's install the ``julia`` package, which is an interesting example because it has some non-trivial dependencies like ``llvm``, and features an interactive REPL that we can use to verify that the installation works.

 .. code-block:: console